-With the always, gzipped file is used in all cases, without checking if the client supports it.
-It is useful if there are no uncompressed files on the disk anyway or the GunZIP is used.
+With always, gzipped files are used in all cases, without checking if the client supports it.
+This is useful if there are no uncompressed files on the disk anyway or the GunZIP module is used.

 The files can be compressed using the gzip command, or any other compatible one.
 It is recommended that the modification date and time of original and compressed files be the same.